vasily-kartashov/vasily-kartashov.github.io/_posts/2016-05-19-hierarchical-caches-with-spring.md

 ---
 layout: post
-title: Hierarchical caches with Spring
+title: Optimizing Database Performance with Hierarchical Caching in Spring
 tags: java spring
 ---

-This article provides a solution to optimize the performance of a large database by using memoization and caching techniques in the `Database` and `Integrator` services.
-The goal is to reduce the stress on the database by providing read-only access to the data and perform calculations on this data.
-In this solution, you will use a range of Spring caching tools to achieve these goals.
+In large-scale applications, optimizing database performance is crucial.
+This article presents a sophisticated approach to enhancing read-only access and calculation efficiency using Spring's caching mechanisms.
+We'll explore how to implement a hierarchical caching strategy that significantly reduces database load and improves overall system performance.

+## The Challenge

+Consider a system with two primary components:

-To start, you create a simple class called `Database` that loads a time series for you:
+1. A Database class that retrieves time series data:

 ```java
 public class Database {